kormang/kormang.github.io/_posts/2024-09-06-parameterizing-code-with-behavior.md

 author: kormang
 ---

-There are few ways to parameterize generalized code.
+There are a few ways to parameterize generalized code:

-* If the language we are using supports generics or templates (like C++), without type erasure (which means unlike Java, TypeScript), then we can create template class or function, and pass in concrete generic parameters to make the class or function concrete.
+* If the language supports generics or templates (like C++), without type erasure (unlike Java or TypeScript), we can create template classes or functions and pass in concrete generic parameters to make the class or function concrete.
-* Overriding methods from superclass, or interface.
+* Overriding methods from a superclass or interface.
-* Pass the parameters that change behavior as call arguments to function.
+* Passing parameters that change behavior as arguments to functions.
-* Enable certain parameters that change behavior to be passed to constructor - dependency injection.
+* Enabling certain parameters that alter behavior to be passed to the constructor—this is known as dependency injection.

 ## Generics

-Generics or templates, often used to implement data structure classes (like lists, trees, etc), can also be used to parameterize behaviors.
-That is why is is also called *parametric polymorphism*.
+Generics or templates, often used to implement data structure classes (like lists, trees, etc.), can also be employed to parameterize behaviors.
+This is why it is also called *parametric polymorphism*.

 Here is an example: